sahmadr/ColDataUtil/README.md

                 (see above), then it cannot be specified again;
-                by default, the filename is generated automatically using the input filename, the COLUMNNUMBER and the BEGINROW and ENDROW but another filename may be given using o=FILENAME.
+                by default, the filename is generated automatically using the input filename, the COLUMNNUMBER and the BEGINROW and ENDROW but another filename may be given using o=FILENAME, or o=no may be passed to suppress the filing of FFT results.

                 NOTE: To calculate FFT, this program uses the popular FFTW library by Matteo Frigo and Steven G. Johnson.
 Reference: